Chap0815/Obsidian_LLM_Trading_Bot/README.md

 > **Crypto trading carries significant capital risk.** Futures are leveraged — losses amplify exactly as fast as gains.
 Liquidation buffers and disaster-stops *reduce* risk; they do not eliminate it.
 >
 > **A validated backtest is encouragement, not a guarantee.** One bull+bear cycle is not the future.
+Market-neutral does not mean risk-free.
 >
 > **Always start in simulation mode.
 Never risk more than you can afford to lose.** *Use entirely at your own risk.*